-- (1) THE MINIMUM THRESHOLD PRINCIPLE: No EGA should have more active participants than is necessary for the purpose of fulfilling its mandated task.
-It has the autonomous right to seek information and invite consultation from any sources that it chooses; however, for the actual process of drafting prospective policies and deciding upon them, only those persons or organizations judged capable of contributing to the governance of the designated task should participate.18 - (2) THE STAKE-HOLDING PRINCIPLE: No EGA should have, as active participants, persons or organizations who do not have a significant stake in the issues surrounding the task assigned to it.
-Knowledge-holders (experts) specializing in dealing with the task should be considered as having a stake, even if they profess not to represent the interests of any particular stakeholder. - (3) THE PRINCIPLE OF 'EUROPEAN PRIVILEGE': All things being equal, the participants in an EGA should represent Europe-wide constituencies.19 Granted that, in practice, these representatives may have to rely heavily on national and even sub-national personnel and funding and may even be dominated by national and sub-national calculations of interest, and granted that the larger the constituency in numbers, territorial scale and cultural diversity, the more difficult it may be to acquire the "asset specificity" that provides the basis for stake-holding, nevertheless, the distinctive characteristic of a European governance arrangement is contingent on privileging this level of aggregation in the selection of participants. - (4) THE ADVERSARIAL PRINCIPLE: Participants in an EGA should be selected to represent constituencies that are known to have diverse and, especially, opposing interests.
-No EGA should be composed of a preponderance of representatives who are known to have a similar position or who have already formed an alliance for common purpose.20 In the case of 'knowledge-holders' who are presumed not to have constituencies but ideas, they should be chosen to represent whatever differing theories or paradigms may exist with regard to a particular task.
+THE MINIMUM THRESHOLD PRINCIPLE: No EGA should have more active participants than is necessary for the purpose of fulfilling its mandated task.
+It has the autonomous right to seek information and invite consultation from any sources that it chooses; however, for the actual process of drafting prospective policies and deciding upon them, only those persons or organizations judged capable of contributing to the governance of the designated task should participate.
+18 constituency in numbers, territorial scale and cultural diversity, the more difficult it may be to acquire the "asset specificity" that provides the basis for stake-holding, the distinctive characteristic of a European governance arrangement is nonetheless contingent on privileging this level of aggregation in the selection of participants.

+THE STAKE-HOLDING PRINCIPLE: No EGA should have, as active participants, persons or organizations that do not have a significant stake in the issues surrounding the task assigned to it.
+Knowledge-holders (experts) specializing in dealing with the task should be considered as having a stake, even if they profess not to represent the interests of any particular stakeholder.

+THE PRINCIPLE OF 'EUROPEAN PRIVILEGE': All things being equal, the participants in an EGA should represent Europe-wide constituencies.19 Granted that, in practice, these representatives may have to rely heavily on national and even sub-national personnel and funding, and may even be dominated by national and sub-national calculations of interest, and granted that the larger the

+THE ADVERSARIAL PRINCIPLE: Participants in an EGA should be selected to represent constituencies that are known to have diverse and, especially, opposing interests.
+No EGA should be composed of a preponderance of representatives who are known to have a similar position or who have already formed an alliance for a common purpose.
+In the case of 'knowledge-holders' who are presumed not to have constituencies but ideas, they should be chosen to represent whatever differing theories or paradigms may exist with regard to a particular task.

-III.
-Eight Generic Principles concerning Decision-Rules for EGAs:
+3. Eight Generic Principles concerning Decision-Rules for EGAs: